 3) Be prepared for police intervention.
 When the guns come out, the cops show up.
 It’s almost like a rule.
 When the cops show up, you don’t want to be acting aggressively with a gun in your hand.
 Remember, the cops don’t know who you are.
 Don’t look like a criminal suspect or pose a threat to them in any way.
 Be actively watching for their arrival.
 Try to avoid having a gun in your hand when they get there.

 Holster up or immediately obey the officers’ commands when they arrive.
 That may mean that the criminal gets away.
-That’s OK, we’ll catch him later.
+That’s OK, the cops will catch him later.
 An escaped criminal is way better than a dead CCW permit holder who expected the cops to somehow magically know that he’s the “good guy.”

 4) Don’t flee the scene of a crime.
 The guy with the gun took off here.
 That was probably a bad move on his part.
 A poorly trained officer or another CCW carrier might decide to shoot someone fleeing the scene with a gun after they see a cop being hurt.
 It’s the wrong choice to make and wouldn’t be ruled justified, but I’ve seen it happen with my own eyes.